ls-2018/etcd_cn/etcdctl/README.md

 ### Protobuf

 The protobuf encoding of the command's [RPC response][etcdrpc].
-If an RPC is streaming, the stream messages will be concetenated.
+If an RPC is streaming, the stream messages will backend concetenated.
 If an RPC is not given for a command, the protobuf output is not defined.

 ### Fields